-Where, version is the Postgres or Advanced Server version whose libs package you want to install.
+Where version is the Postgres or Advanced Server version whose libs package you want to install.

-1.2.1 Upgrading a PEM Agent that was installed using RPMs
+1.2.1 Upgrading a PEM Agent that was Installed with RPM Packages

-You can use an RPM package to upgrade existing agents that were initially installed by a package.
+You can use an RPM package to upgrade existing agents that were initially installed with a package.
 The upgrade process does not update the PEM agent configuration file.
 After installing the new agent, you must manually copy the configuration file of the existing agent to the new installation location.

-To use RPM packages to upgrade a PEM agent, you must use the following command:
+To use RPM packages to upgrade a PEM agent, use the following command: